EndBug/add-and-commit/README.md

 The only `env` variable required is the token for the action to run: GitHub generates one automatically, but you need to pass it through `env` to make it available to actions.
 You can find more about `GITHUB_TOKEN` [here](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret).
 With that said, you can just copy the example line and don't worry about it.
 If you do want to use a different token you can pass that in, but I wouldn't see any possible advantage in doing so.

+### Adding files:

+The action adds files using a regular `git add` command, so you can put every kind of argument in the `add` option.
+For example, if you don't want it to use a recursive behavior: `$(find . -maxdepth 1 -name *.js)`

 ### Deleting files:

-You can delete files with the `remove` option: that runs a `git remove` command that will stage the files in the given path for removal.
+You can delete files with the `remove` option: that runs a `git rm` command that will stage the files in the given path for removal.
 Please keep in mind that if the path is wrong the action will stop.

 ### Examples: